FAQ's: Pricing & Plans

 What happens if laws update around the globe?
 Do I need to be watching for changes to data policy?

 In short, no. Nothing will happen to you if the laws update because we'll update your policies for you.
-And if there's anything significant (if there are any "material changes" to the law) and we need you to manually update things or give us more information, we'll let you know with plenty of time to respond.
+And if there's anything significant (if there are any "material changes" to the law) and we need you to manually update things or give us more information, we'll let you know to give you plenty of time to respond.